 Upon arrival at the first analysis point (12 weeks), 41.7% of those who underwent TWO2 treatment completely healed, compared to 13.5% in the sham arm (OR: 0.99, 97.8% CI 1.44, 24.93 [p=0.010]).
 Taking into account ulcer severity, it was further demonstrated that DFUs were six times more likely to completely heal within 12 weeks than standard care alone.
 Furthermore, ulcers were six-times more likely to remain healed after 12 months after being treated with TWO2 therapy.

 Moreover, Cox proportional hazards modelling (also after adjustment for ulcer severity) found that the likelihood of TWO2 healing DFUs, compared with the sham arm, was over four times higher (97.8% CI 1.36, 15.98 [p=0.004]).
 At the second analysis point of 12 months following enrolment, 56% of TWO2 arm ulcers were closed compared with 27% of the sham arm ulcers (p=0.013).

-Frykberg commented on the success of the trial: “The investigators could not be prouder to have participated in this groundbreaking study that emphatically demonstrates, utilizing one of the most robust protocols ever developed for the wound care space, that cyclical pressurized TWO2 therapy should be considered a front-line adjunctive treatment option for DFUs that have failed to heal with standard care alone.”
+Frykberg also commented on the success of the trial: “The investigators could not be prouder to have participated in this groundbreaking study that emphatically demonstrates, utilising one of the most robust protocols ever developed for the wound care space, that cyclical pressurized TWO2 therapy should be considered a front-line adjunctive treatment option for DFUs that have failed to heal with standard care alone.

 “The ease of use and homecare application of this approach are additional benefits that aid both patient compliance and offer enormous cost saving potential,” argued Frykberg, “when compared to existing facility based Full Body Hyperbaric Oxygen (HBO) and other adjunctive treatment options.”